sheerun/vim-haml/README.markdown

 # vim-haml

-This project contains the runtime files for Haml, Sass, and SCSS that ship with Vim.
+This project contains the runtime files for Haml that ship with Vim.
 You only need it if you want the very latest updates.

 ## License